yukulehe/gazpar2mqtt/README.md

 ## Standalone mode

+Default mode, gazpar2mqtt is autonomous and is not dependent of any third-party tool.
 Please note that only GRDF's **last values** are published in the MQTT broker in the topics bellow.

-Note : you can replace the default topic prefix *gazpar* (see mqtt broker requirements chapter)
+You can replace the default topic prefix *gazpar* (see mqtt broker requirements chapter)

 ### Daily values :